PixelsCommander/HTML-GL/README.md

 - [Demo](http://pixelscommander.com/polygon/htmlgl/demo/filters.html)
 - [Article about HTML GL](http://pixelscommander.com/en/web-applications-performance/render-html-css-in-webgl-to-get-highest-performance-possibl/)

-As a result you still work with HTML/CSS as you are common to, but DOM elements are just facades to their WebGL represenations.
+Using HTML GL you still work with HTML/CSS as you are common to, but DOM elements are just facades to their WebGL represenations.
 These GPU accelerated textures are very effective from resources consuming perspective and are very cheap to transform or animate.

 Usage
 -----